aulin1/Image-Processing/README.md

 ### Image citation

 The image dot.ppm is the work of Audrey Lin, and she has authorized its usage in this assignment.
-It is an original image converted to a PPM image format.
+It is an original image created in the PPM image format.

 The image Pixel.ppm and PixelP6.ppm are the work of Trang Do, and she has authorized their usage in this assignment.
 They are original images converted to PPM image format.